Alrope123/prompt-waywardness/README.md

 This includes an original implementation "[PROMPT WAYWARDNESS: The Curious Case of Discretized Interpretation of Continuous Prompts][paper]" by [Daniel Khashabi][danielk], [Xinxi Lyu][xinxil], [Sewon Min][sewonm], [Lianhui Qin][lianhuiq], [Kyle Richardson][kyler], [Sameer Singh][sameers], [Sean Welleck][seanw], [Hannaneh Hajishirzi][hannanehh], [Tushar Khot][tushark], [Ashish Sabharwal][ashishs], [Yejin Choi][yejinc].

-This code provides commands to run the models and reproduce the numbers reported in the paper, based on the [Channel LM Prompting][channel-lm-code] codebase.
+This code provides commands to run the models and reproduce the numbers reported in the paper.
+The code is taken and modified from the [Channel LM Prompting][channel-lm-code] repo.

 Please leave issues for any questions about the paper or the code.